6 Best Homeowners Insurance Companies in Arizona of 2025

 State Farm is celebrating its 100th year in business, one of the country's best-reviewed insurance companies.

-State Farm offers high limits for homeowners with high-value properties who may need more than the usual amount of coverage.
+State Farm offers high limits for homeowners with high-value properties who may need more than the usual coverage.

 We selected them for our list because they have the lowest average homeowners premium in Arizona, making them an optimal choice for most people.